rackerlabs/rackspace-how-to/swap-space-on-cloud-servers.md

 In a multitenant cloud environment, certain resources are shared among customers.
 In the case of swap, the key resource that sharing affects is _disk IOPS_.
-IOPS stands for Input/Output Operations per Second, which is the number of read and write operations that can be performed on the disk per second.
+IOPS stands for input/output operations per second, which is the number of read and write operations that can be performed on the disk per second.
 Disk IOPS are consumed whenever an application performs any sort of read or write operation on the physical hard disks.